-You'll need to setup and configure Leave in Tanda so your staff can select the correct Leave Types when they request Leave and so it exports correctly to your Payroll system.
+You'll need to setup and configure Leave in Tanda so your staff can select the correct Time off Types when they request Leave and so it exports correctly to your Payroll system.

-To access Leave in Tanda, go to Payroll > Leave Types:
+To access Leave in Tanda, go to Compliance > Customise Your Setup > Time off Types:

 If you're viewing this page for the first time, you will have some default leave types including Annual Leave and Personal Carer’s Leave.
 These will be set to apply to all staff so may need to configured to reflect your business.